sains1/python-microservices-starter/README.md

 ## Docker setup

-The `builder` image in `docker-compose.yaml` defines an image with all dependencies installed (incl. poetry and polylith) which can then be used to build individual services
+The `builder` image in `docker-compose.yaml` defines an image with all dependencies installed (incl. poetry etc) which can then be used to build individual services

 All other services then follow the same structure (for example see [Api Dockerfile](./projects/api-project/Dockerfile)):